U.S. Route 101 in California: El Camino Real: Los Angeles to San Francisco

 The interchange at the beginning of I-280 and I-680 in San Jose was constructed years before its completion.
 The three flyovers, with no on ramps or off ramps connecting them stood at 110 ft over US 101 for years in the 1970s (the SR 87/I-280 interchange also had this at the same time).
 It became the butt of many local jokes.
 The highlight prank occurred in January 1976, when a 1960 Chevrolet Impala was placed on the highest bridge overnight, where it obviously would be impossible to drive.
 The following day, San Jose City Councilman Joe Colla was photographed standing next to the car, a photo which was circulated across many newspapers.
-It has been suggested this stunt nudged the wheels of progress to find the funds to complete the freeway.
+It has been suggested this stunt helped lead to funding to complete the freeway.
 In 2010, the interchange was named the Joe Colla Interchange.

 Redwood Highway: Marin County to Del Norte County

 An abandoned segment of the Redwood Highway, US 101, located in the Redwood National and State Parks near Klamath was added to the National Register of Historic Places in 1979.

 Freeway segments along the Redwood Highway portion of US 101 are not as prevalent as along the Los Angeles-San Francisco route.
 A notable segment of the old US 101 alignment is SR 254, also known as the Avenue of the Giants, in Humboldt Redwoods State Park.
 The freeway bypassing this scenic route, surrounded by towering Coast Redwoods, was completed in 1960.
 Several bridges along the segment of highway running along the Eel River were destroyed during the Christmas flood of 1964.